mozilla/cargo-vet/book/src/how-vetting-works.md

   The tool may eventually support this if large public non-crates.io mirrors emerge.

-Traversal behavior for non-auditable crates can be specified in the [policy table](./config.md#the-policy-table).

 ## Algorithm

 The following is a simplified sketch of what happens when `cargo vet`